MDSplus EPICS interface

 - BUF_SIZE (Numeric, Optional) Buffer size for this PV.

-Directory <MDSplusRoot>/epics/archiver contains also two jar files implementing the EPICS Channel Access protocol.
-In order to compile ChannelArchiver.java you need to include these two jar files in CLASSPATH together with the jar file <MDSplusRoot>/java/classes/mdsobjects.jar
+Directory <MDSplusRoot>/epics/archiver contains also two jar files (caj-<version>.jar and jca-<version>.jar)implementing the EPICS Channel Access protocol.
+In order to compile ChannelArchiver.java you need to include these two jar files in CLASSPATH together with the jar file <MDSplusRoot>/java/classes/mdsobjects.jar.
+Make sure that your version of EPICS is compatible with the version if the two jar files (in case you need to get the compatible versions from the EPICS site).

 MDSplus Channel Access server for EPICS